simonredfern/SimonSaysSeeq/README.md

 Frequency of Waveform B *multiplexed* with Amplitude of Waveform A

-Waveform A is multiplied by Waveform B to prouce CV Out.
+Waveform A is multiplied by Waveform B to produce CV Out.

 ### Midi Looper